 The veterinarian will perform a physical examination of the cat and obtain a medical history from you including recent surgery, trauma or known infections as well as how long symptoms have been present.

-- MRI scans – An advanced imaging technique which produces clear three dimensional images can help to differentiate between soft tissue and bone infection.
+- MRI scans: An advanced imaging technique to produce clear three dimensional images that can differentiate soft tissue from a bone infection.

-- Blood tests (fungal)- To identify antibodies to certain fungal infection as well as additional x-rays and samples of any secretions or discharges (if present) which will be sent to a specialist laboratory for evaluation.
+- Blood tests (fungal): To identify antibodies to certain fungal infections as well as additional x-rays and samples of any secretions or discharges (if present) which will be sent to a specialist laboratory for evaluation.

 The veterinarian will schedule regular follow up appointments to monitor your cat’s progress.

 Cage rest will be necessary during recovery to prevent accidental injury as it heals.

 - Thoroughly clean and apply a safe antiseptic to any bites, scratches or wounds